Significant flood damage reported in Harford County

-Harford County fire officials are reporting “significant” damage across the county after rains pounded the area Friday evening.
+Harford County fire officials are reporting “significant” damage across the county after rains pounded the area Friday evening, closing roads and prompting water rescues.

 Rich Gardiner, a spokesman for the Harford County Fire and EMS, said crews had responded to at least 25 reports for swift water rescues and were making their way to others.
 Multiple bridges were swept away, and Gardiner said the Glen Cove Marina was “a mess,” with boats lifting away with the rising waters.